henryxiang/reactive-programming/presentation/intro.md

 * RxJS official source code repository on GitHub
 * ReactiveX, a collection of resources related to the Reactive Extensions
-* RxMarbles, an interactive tool to visualize Observables[7]
+* RxMarbles, an interactive tool to visualize Observables

 ---